FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/Creating_an_exit_file.md

 ## Testing the exit

 1. Access the *&lt;installdir>/runtime/conf/* directory.

-1. Generate the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> internal datafiles
+1. Generate the Transfer CFT{{< TransferCFT/componentshortname >}} internal datafiles
-    using the *cftinit* utility with the configuration file:`cftinit cft-tcp.conf`
+    using the *cftinit* utility with the configuration file:

+    `cftinit cft-tcp.conf`

-1. When the *cftinit complete* message is displayed, run <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> using the cftstart utility:`cftstart`
+1. When the *cftinit complete* message is displayed, run Transfer CFT{{< TransferCFT/componentshortname >}} using the cftstart utility:

+    `cftstart`

 1. When the *CFTMAIN process
-    ID is xxxxx* message is displayed, run a transfer using the command:`CFTUTIL send part=BOSTON, idf=fic1`
+    ID is xxxxx* message is displayed, run a transfer using the command:

+    `CFTUTIL send part=BOSTON, idf=fic1`

 1. After a few seconds, you can check the transfer state by entering the following command.
-If the transfers have not terminated, repeat the *cftcatab* command.`cftcatab`
+If the transfers have not terminated, repeat the *cftcatab* command.

+    `cftcatab`

-1. Stop <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> using the *cftstop*
+1. Stop Transfer CFT{{< TransferCFT/componentshortname >}} using the *cftstop*
-    utility:`cftstop`
+    utility:

+    `cftstop`

 1. Examine the contents of the
     *cft\_log. sav* file in the *&lt;installdir>/runtime/log/* directory and locate the messages inserted by the EXIT.